gear-foundation/gear-wiki/docs/examples/gnft-721.md

 ## Conclusion

-Gear provides a reusable [library](https://github.com/gear-academy/non-fungible-token/tree/master/non-fungible-token/src) with core functionality for the gNFT protocol.
+Gear provides a reusable [library](https://github.com/gear-dapps/non-fungible-token/tree/master/nft/src) with core functionality for the gNFT protocol.
 By using object composition, that library can be utilized within a custom NFT contract implementation in order to minimize duplication of community available code.

-A source code of the contract example provided by Gear is available on GitHub: [nft-example/src](https://github.com/gear-academy/non-fungible-token/tree/master/nft-example/src).
+A source code of the NFT marketplace provided by Gear is available on GitHub: [nft-marketplace/src](https://github.com/gear-dapps/non-fungible-token/tree/master/nft-marketplace/src).

-See also an example of the smart contract testing implementation based on `gtest`: [nft-example/tests](https://github.com/gear-academy/non-fungible-token/tree/master/nft-example/tests).
+See also an example of the smart contract testing implementation based on `gtest`: [nft-marketplace/tests](https://github.com/gear-dapps/non-fungible-token/tree/master/nft-marketplace/tests).

-For more details about testing smart contracts written on Gear, refer to this article: [Program testing](/developing-contracts/testing.md).
+For more details about testing smart contracts written on Gear, refer to this article: [Program Testing](/developing-contracts/testing).